Australian corporate law: Company formation

 A "corporation" is a separate legal entity created by charter, prescription or legislation.
 Australian law, like UK law, recognises a kind of corporation called the corporation sole.
 However, there are few cases of such corporations, the corporation sole is excluded from the Australian statutory definition of corporation.

-Australian companies are incorporated by registration with the Australian Securities & Investments Commission (ASIC).
+Australian companies are incorporated by registration with the Australian Securities and Investments Commission (ASIC).
 An application for registration would state whether the company is to be a proprietary company or public company, and the type of liability of shareholders of the company, as one of: